Exact Universal Chaos, Speed Limit, Acceleration, Planckian Transport Coefficient, "Collapse" to equilibrium, and Other Bounds in Thermal Quantum Systems: Simple examples

 We conclude this Appendix by mentioning that the bounds that we just derived are not restricted to the canonical ensemble.
-Rather, these inequalities hold more broadly when the reduced one body density matrix (with the harmonic oscillator Hamiltonian describing that single body),
+Rather, these inequalities hold more broadly when the reduced one body density matrix has the same diagonal entries in the energy eigenbasis as the canonical density matrix,

 with the partition function of Eq. (\ref{Zosc}).
-As is evident from, e.g., Eq. (\ref{lllong}), the off-diagonal matrix elements (in the eigenbasis of $H_{\Lambda}$) of this single body density matrix can be completely arbitrary in our calculations of this Appendix.
+The off-diagonal matrix elements (in the eigenbasis of $H_{\Lambda}$) of this single body density matrix can be completely arbitrary in the calculations in this Appendix.
 This is so since (see also Section \ref{quantum-thermalization} and Eq. (\ref{lllong}) in particular) the long time average of any off-diagonal contributions will trivially vanish since $\lim _{{\cal{T}} \rightarrow \infty} \frac{1}{{\cal{T}}} \int_{0}^{{\cal{T}}} d t^{\prime} e^{i \omega_{n m} t^{\prime}} =0$ when $\omega_{n m} \neq 0$.
 Thus, arbitrary off-diagonal matrix elements will not influence any of bounds that we derived on the long time averages.